 |How to apply|

-- Complete the enrolment form and submit to the City of Kingston.
+Applications open 1st May in the year prior to attending.
+All 4 year old applications are managed by the City of Kingston under the ‘Central Enrolment Scheme‘.
+Complete the online enrolment form and submit to the City of Kingston.
 At the time of submitting an application, a non-refundable fee is required to be paid.
-There is no charge for Health Care/Pension Card Holders.
+There is no charge for Concession card holders

 The Council will notify parents if they have gained a place during the three allocation rounds, and parents are required to accept/decline/defer their place to Council in the first instance.
 Information on this process will be provided to you directly from Council, not from Chelsea Kinder.
 For each child who gains a place at Chelsea Kinder, will will contact you by email asking you to confirm your enrolment with us.
 You will receive regular email updates from us regarding the enrolment process, including payment of the $200 annual Membership fee ($100 Concession rate), which is required before your child’s place in the program is confirmed.
 This payment is to be made via direct bank deposit (not credit card).
 It is important that you respond to our enrolment email requests, as we rely on this information to allocate your child to a group.